Non-asymptotic moment bounds for random variables rounded to non-uniformly spaced sets

+The first is the standard \RtN scheme, which minimizes the distance between \( X \) and a random variable supported on \( \mathbb{F} \) in many metrics; e.g. ``earth mover'' distance, \( L^p \) norm, etc. The second is a randomized scheme which has gained popularity in recent years, particularly in machine learning \cite{gupta_agrawal_gopalakrishnan_narayanan_15,alistarh_grubic_li_tomioka_vojnovic_17,connolly_higham_mary_21}.
+These schemes are illustrated in \cref{fig:rounding_functions}.

 Once \( (\mathbb{F}, \rd) \) has been specified, we can consider how performing operations in the finite precision number system compare to performing the operations exactly.
-It would be exceedingly tedious to perform a separate analysis for every finite precision number system \( \mathbb{F} \) and perturbation function \( \rd : \mathbb{R} \to \mathbb{F} \).
-This was recognized by numerical analysts decades ago.
-To simplify analysis, they adopted the following standard assumption from which most numerical analysis results are derived \cite{higham_02}.
-For the rest of this paper, unless otherwise specified, we will assume \( (\mathbb{F},\rd) \) satisfies the following assumption. \begin{assumption} size of rounding error is bounded: \begin{enumerate}[ref={Assumption \ref{asm:bounded}\roman*.},nolistsep] \item \( \abs{ \rd(x)-x } \leq \epsilon \abs{ x } \) for all \( x \) \item \( \abs{ \rd(x)-x } \leq \delta \) for all \( x \). \end{enumerate} \end{assumption} For notational convenience, we also define the error function,

-which tells us both the size and direction of rounding errors.
-Note that \cref{asm:bounded} does not require that \( \mathbb{F} \neq \mathbb{R} \).
-Indeed, such an assumption could cover the case of continuous transforms from \( \mathbb{R} \to \mathbb{R} \).

-It is well known that \cref{asm:bounded} is a worst case error bound, and does not take into account the actual sign or size of \( \err(x) \).
-For instance, using this assumption to bound the error of a sum of \( n \) numbers results in a bound growing like \( n \), while the true error tends to be closer to \( \sqrt{n} \).
-In order to understand such behavior, we must take into account more structure about \( \rd \).
+For notational convenience, we define the error function,